IDinsight/surveystream_flask_api/README.md

 `localhost:5001/api/healthcheck`

-## Instructions for running end-to-end tests
+## Instructions for running unit tests

 ### Update configuration values for the tests

-The tests can be configured by updating the values found in `tests/e2e/config.yml`:
+The tests can be configured by updating the values found in `tests/unit/config.yml`:

 `email` (string) - The email address to set for the test user.
 Updating this value will let you customize where emails will be sent for the relevant tests (`forgot-password`, `welcome-user`, etc).
 You will need to manually check receipt of the emails.

 `run_slow_tests` (bool) - Whether to run test cases that have been marked as "slow".
-Setting this value to True will run the whole test suite which takes roughly an hour.
+Setting this value to True will run the whole test suite which can take over an hour.

-### Build the images
+### Build the image

-The end-to-end tests require an image for the Flask app and an image for the test runner.
-These can be created with the following make commands:
+The unit tests get packaged with the main application image.
+Before running the tests, make sure the image is updated:

-Flask app: `make image`
+`make image`

-Test runner: `make image-test-e2e`

 ### Run the tests